confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 #### Obtaining Workload Provenance

-The Workload Provenance can be made available in a transparent manner, which can be audited and verifiable by independent parties.
+The Workload Provenance can be made available in a transparent manner, which can be audited and verified by independent parties.
-While it is a policy of the implementation as to how it obtains the provenance information, the trustworthiness aspect associated to Provenance information can be verified during the runtime trustworthiness assessment of a Workload, through the means of Remote Attestation, at the time of Workload acquiring the Credentials from credential issuer.
+While it is a policy of the implementation as to how it obtains the Provenance information, the trustworthiness aspect associated with Provenance information can be verified during the runtime trustworthiness assessment of a Workload, through the means of Remote Attestation, at the time of Workload acquiring the Credentials from credential issuer.

 #### Integrating Workload Provenance with Credential Issuance

-The provenance information can be attached to the Workload credentials using a well-defined protocol.
+The Provenance information can be attached to the Workload credentials using a well-defined protocol.

 ### Credential Provenance